Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-3/index.md

 - Security groups control traffic at the EC2 instance level
 - VPC endpoints allow you to access other AWS services through a private network (vs. going across the public internet)
 ##### CLOUDFRONT
-- Content delivery network (CDN) that’s geographically distributed to delivery content faster by caching
+- Content delivery network (CDN) that's geographically distributed to deliver content faster by caching
 - Commonly used to deliver media files (videos, images)
 ##### GLOBAL ACCELERATOR
-- Uses global network of edge locations to improve speeds for a variety of applications
+- Uses a global network of edge locations to improve speeds for a variety of applications
 - Does not use caching; improvement comes from network routing of traffic (moving off the public internet)
 ##### ROUTE 53